oliversalzburg/gulp-jade-stylesheet/README.md

-gulp-jade-stylesheet
+gulp-pug-stylesheet
 ====================

-Turn file names in stream into jade link directives
+Turn file names in stream into pug link directives